bagelquant/bagelquant.github.io/_posts/2024-07-29-gh-github-cli-tool.md

 ## Installation

-1. install gh, a command-line tool that makes it easy to work with GitHub from the command line.
+Install gh, a command-line tool that makes it easy to work with GitHub from the command line.

 ```shell
 brew install gh
 ```

-2. Authenticate with GitHub
+Authenticate with GitHub

 ```shell
 gh auth login
 ```

-3. Install the Copilot CLI
+Install the Copilot CLI

 ```shell
 gh extension install github/gh-copilot